Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Literature Review

-There are many ongoing academic research efforts that can guide the search for cryptocurrency fraud solutions both, directly and indirectly.
+There are many ongoing academic research efforts that can guide the search for cryptocurrency fraud solutions, both directly and indirectly.

-Machine learning (ML) has grown to play a critical role in the identification and prevention of similar fraudulent activities.
-One such application is that of credit card fraud detection.
+Machine learning (ML) has grown to play a critical role in the identification and prevention of fraudulent activities.
+One such prominent application is credit card fraud detection \cite{bin_sulaiman_review_2022}.
 While traditional methods for credit card fraud detection have been in place for nearly as long as credit cards, the growing interest in ML has naturally led to its application to the field.
-As credit card fraud detection is similar in both industry and nature to cryptocurrency fraud detection, the problems and solutions addressed by ML approaches can likely be transferred between the two.
-For example, researchers have proposed the use of Federated Learning (FL) and hybrid ML models to address data privacy concerns and data imbalances, respectively \cite{bin_sulaiman_review_2022}.
+As credit card fraud detection is similar in theme and nature to cryptocurrency fraud detection, the problems and solutions addressed by ML approaches can likely be (at least partially) transferred between the two.

 Beyond applying known application methods to new problems, there is a growing body of research surrounding cryptocurrency-specific approaches to fraud detection.
 Similar to the research surrounding credit card fraud detection, supervised and semi-supervised models combined with hybrid learning approaches tend to produce the most accurate fraud detection models \cite{bhowmik_comparative_2021}.
 Other researchers, however, have begun to propose novel ML models that more effectively address the graphical, interconnected nature of blockchain transaction data \cite{aziz_lgbm_2022}.